Ninam, Satara: Temples

 Jyotiba Temple is situated at the center of Ninam Village.
 According to tradition, the original Jyotirling Temple was replaced, in 1730, by the present temple.
 The shrine is spacious.
 The temple, including the spire, is surrounded by a strong 15-foot-high wall.
 Near the north side of Jyotirling Temple is Hanuman temple.

 The second temple of Jalav Jyotiba is situated in Jyotirling Nagar (Ninam), about 600 meters from the village's western border.
 This shrine was constructed in 2010.
 The interior of the temple is newly constructed but looks ancient.
 There are other temples and light-towers on the premises.

 There are many other temples in Ninam: Lakshmi mata, Bhavani mata, Shiva, Dattatreya, Vithoba, Rukmini, Rama, Lakshmana, and Sita temples.

 Festivals

 On Hanuman Jayanti, an important festival in the Hindu calendar, a big fair is held.
-Before the fair was established at Ninam, villagers would go to Wadi Ratnagiri in Kolhapur district to celebrate.
-After the completion of the Wadi Ratnagiri Fair, all villagers bringing back (Sasan Stick) at Padali Ninam of their village fair, in time for prayer.
-A first-place Sasan-stick prize is awarded by Ninam (Padali) village, when Many of devotees come with tall (Sasan) sticks.
+Villagers often go to Wadi Ratnagiri in Kolhapur district to celebrate.
+After the completion of the Wadi Ratnagiri fair, all devotees attending that fair would bring back tall sasan sticks to the Ninam village fair, in time for prayer.
+A first-place sasan-stick prize is awarded by the village.

 The deity of the temple is known by the same name, and is held by the locals to be an incarnation of three gods: Brahma, Vishnu, Mahesha, and Jamadagni.
 The fair takes place annually on the night of the full moon of the Hindu months of Chaitra and Vaishakha.
 Due to the scattering of gulal, an entire mountain is turned pink.
 Being that Sunday is the day dedicated to Jyotiba, there is a rush of people.